tudormobile/WpfExtensions/src/README.md

 ### Sample Code
 Code samples are located in the *samples* folder of the github repository.
 ### Feedback
 **Tudormobile.WpfExtensions** is released as open source under the MIT license.
-Bug reports and contributions are welcome at the [the github repository](https://github.com/tudormobile/WpfExtensions).
+Bug reports are welcome at the [the github repository](https://github.com/tudormobile/WpfExtensions).